Did You Know?

 What next?

-If you choose the Early Years Educator specialism, successful completion of this course will give you a license to practice, enabling you to enter the workplace as a qualified Level 3 Early Years Educator.
-Other progression options include progression to university to study degrees such as Early Childhood/ Education Studies, Early Years, Primary and Secondary Teaching.
+If you choose the Early Years Educator specialism, this will enable you to enter the workplace as a qualified Level 3 Early Years Educator.
+Other progression options include studying degrees such as Early Childhood/Education Studies, Educational Psychology, Children and Families Social Work, and Primary and Secondary Teaching.